Baxter to buy Sweden's Gambro for $4 billion

-Baxter International Inc (BAX.N) said on Tuesday it would buy privately held Swedish kidney dialysis product company Gambro AB for about $4 billion (2 billion pounds), a tie-up that would make it No. 2 in the dialysis market.
+Healthcare products maker Baxter International Inc (BAX.N) said on Tuesday that it would buy privately held Swedish dialysis product company Gambro AB for about $4 billion to expand its kidney therapy portfolio.

-Baxter, whose shares fell nearly 1 percent, will finance the acquisition with cash and debt.
+Baxter, whose shares were down 1 percent, will finance the deal with debt and cash.
 The deal marks Baxter's biggest acquisition since Chief Executive Robert Parkinson took the helm in 2004.

 Baxter manufactures kidney dialysis equipment, drug infusion pumps and blood therapy products.
 The Gambro acquisition will round out Baxter's renal business, which accounted for almost one-fifth of the company's 2011 revenue of $13.89 billion.

-Gambro, based in Lund, Sweden, is one of the largest makers of equipment for hemodialysis, which is generally performed in a hospital or clinic.
-Baxter's machines are used for peritoneal dialysis which can be done at home.
+Gambro is one of the largest makers of equipment for haemodialysis, which is generally performed in a hospital or clinic.
+The dialysis from Baxter's machines is called peritoneal and can be performed at home.

-The need for dialysis is linked to the epidemic of obesity and diabetes and is attracting more investors.
-Billionaire Warren Buffett has more than a 10 percent stake in competitor DaVita HealthCare Partners Inc (DVA.N).

 Gambro's sales have been flat to weaker in recent years, undermined partly by capacity constraints, but Baxter executives voiced confidence during a conference call with analysts that the business can be turned around.

-"It is a big market and it is going to continue to grow for a long time.
-There are only so many kidney transplants available in the world," Parkinson told analysts.
+"This is a very large global market and ... it's going to continue to grow over the long term," Parkinson told analysts.

-Hemodialysis removes waste products from the blood when the kidneys fail.
-Another method is peritoneal dialysis, a treatment for severe chronic kidney disease that uses the patient's own membrane inside the body as a filter to clear waste.
-The third treatment option is a kidney transplant.

-He said the planned acquisition did not represent a change in the direction for the company, which has invested in stem cell research and a treatment for Alzheimer's disease.
+He said the planned acquisition did not represent a change in the direction of the company, which also makes drug infusion pumps and blood therapy products.

-Shares of Baxter fell 0.9 percent to $65.22 on Tuesday on the New York Stock Exchange.
+Shares of Baxter were down 1.1 percent at $65.09 near midday on Tuesday on the New York Stock Exchange.
+The deal is expected to close in the first half of next year.

 TOO PRICEY?

-Some analysts said they were concerned by the price tag and that the company said on its conference call it will issue $3 billion in new debt and scale back its share buyback program in order to acquire Gambro.
+Some analysts said they were concerned by the price tag and that the company will scale back its share buyback program in order to acquire Gambro.

 "I think the deal makes sense.
 I think it does fit well with their existing renal business and I think there probably are synergies, but at the same time it is a lot of cash they are paying for this thing.
 They are taking on a significant amount of debt," said Michael Matson, an analyst at Mizuho Securities USA.

-However, he said that Gambro, owned by Swedish investment holding company Investor AB (INVEb.ST) and its partly owned private equity company EQT, had been struggling in recent years with slow growth and price competition.
+However, he said, Gambro, which is owned by Swedish investment holding company Investor AB (INVEb.ST) and its partly owned private equity company, EQT Corp (EQT.N), had been struggling in recent years with slow growth and price competition.

-Liljeberg said the deal was a good one for Investor, the investment vehicle of the Wallenberg family which controls several of Sweden's top companies.
-Since the purchase of Gambro, Investor and EQT have sold off its clinics and a blood component business.
+Liljeberg said the deal was a good one for family-owned Investor, which controls several of Sweden's top companies.
+Since they bought Gambro, Investor and EQT have sold off its clinics and a blood component business.

-"This is a good long-term home for Gambro," Borje Ekholm, CEO of Investor, said.
-"These two companies have a lot of things in common.
-They share similar values to improve the lives of patients.
-They have a very complementary geographic fit."

 A GROWING MARKET